webmaster98/price-monitor.com/README.md

 *  MODEL: the model of the product
 *  EAN: the EAN code of the product
 *  MPN: the Manufacturer Part Number of the product, if any.
-*  STATUS: the current status of the product in BENY
+*  STATUS: the current status of the product in  price monitor
 *  RANKING: the ranking of the offer on the respective marketplace.
 *  SHIPPING COSTS: the shipping costs of the offer.
 *  SHOP: the name of the competitor (or the name of the own shop)
-*  NEW PRICE: the price update suggestion by BENY.
+*  NEW PRICE: the price update suggestion by  price monitor.
 *  OLD PRICE: the the current price listed on the marketplace.
 *  PRICE CHANGE: the difference between old price and new price (absolute and relative)
 *  LAST UPDATE: the timestamp of the most recent update